-- c.
-Andrew decides to move towards the centre of the merry-go-round such that his centre of mass is now 1.5 m from the centre.
-The merry-go-round is still travelling at the same constant rate of rotation, completing one full revolution every 4.9 s. - i.
+c.
+Andrew decides to move towards the centre of the merry-go-round such that his cent mass is now 1.5 m from the centre.
+The merry-go-round is still travelling at the same constant rotation, completing one full revolution every 4.9 s.

+i.
 Circle the correct response.

 The net force acting on Andrew will

-remain the same increase decrease 1 mark ii.
-Provide an explanation for your ch noice.
-2 marks
+remain the same increase decrease

+ii.
+Provide an explanation for your choice.
+1 mark 2 marks